haynesgt/parabix-gpu-project/README.md

 When using cmake to prepare icgrep, enable CUDA by adding `-DENABLE_CUDA_COMPILE=ON`

 At the time of writing editd will fail to compile with `-DCUDA_ENABLED` at the most recent revision.
-Editd does compile with NVPTX support on revision 5603 and so that is what was used for initial testing.
+Editd does compile with NVPTX support on revision 5584 and so that is what was used for initial testing.

 This will add `-DCUDA_ENABLED` to the compiler command, and adds `-lcuda` to the linker command.
-Pragma checks in the C++ files will enable the GPU code.
+Pragma checks in the C++ files will enable the GPU code generators.

 ### Command line

 Use -NVPTX with editd to use the NVPTX builder

 ```
-echo localhost > /tmp/localhost
+echo 127 > /tmp/127
-./editd -NVPTX -f /tmp/localhost /etc/hosts
+./editd -NVPTX -f /tmp/127 /etc/hosts
 ```

-This will read expressions from the file /tmp/localhost and output the number of fuzzy matches found in /etc/hosts
+This will read expressions from the file /tmp/127 and output the number of fuzzy matches found in /etc/hosts

 ### Errors